-Bidirectional MR analysis
+2.4 Bidirectional MR analysis

-To mitigate the risk of pleiotropic influences, we applied 5 distinct MR methods to examine the 2-way causality between FI and epilepsy, including inverse variance weighted (IVW), MR Egger, weighted median, simple mode, and weighted mode.
-When employing IVW, favored as the main analytic technique for its consistency, it is crucial to make sure that the SNPs do not exhibit pleiotropy to avert substantial bias in the outcomes.
-The MR Egger method, which considers the existence of an intercept, can complement IVW but may lead to bias and amplify the likelihood of a type I error.
-The weighted median, simple mode, and weighted mode were also utilized to gather additional evidence.
+To mitigate the risk of pleiotropic influences, we applied five distinct MR methods to examine the two-way causality between FI and epilepsy, including inverse variance weighted (IVW), MR Egger, Weighted Median, Simple Mode, and Weighted Mode.
+When employing IVW, favored as the main analytical technique for its consistency, it is crucial to make sure that the SNPs do not exhibit pleiotropy to avert substantial bias in the outcomes.
+The MR-Egger method, which considers the existence of an intercept, can complement IVW but may lead to bias and amplify the likelihood of a Type I error.
+The Weighted Median, Simple Mode, and Weighted Mode were also utilized to gather additional evidence.

 The causal link between FI as the exposure and epilepsy as the outcome was investigated initially.
-Then, we examined whether epilepsy, as an exposure, would affect FI (outcome) with the same workflow for MR analysis.
-Due to the paucity of loci significant for epilepsy, a more lenient threshold for significance was implemented (P < 1e-06).
+Then we examined whether epilepsy, as an exposure, would affect FI (outcome), with the same workflow for MR analysis.
+Due to the paucity of loci significant for epilepsy, a more lenient threshold for significance was implemented (P<1e-06).

 Sensitivity analysis was performed to evaluate the dependability of our findings and to detect any potential heterogeneity and horizontal pleiotropy.
-MR Egger regression and MR-PRESSO were utilized to assess horizontal pleiotropy of the IVs with significance set at P < 0.05.
-The Cochran Q test was then used to gauge the stability of the findings, in which P < 0.05 indicated heterogeneity.
-A random effects IVW model was employed in cases of heterogeneity; otherwise, a fixed effects IVW model was the default.
-Furthermore, a leave-one-out analysis was conducted to determine if the observed
+MR-Egger regression and MR-PRESSO were utilized to assess horizontal pleiotropy of the IVs, with significance set at $P<0.05^{19, 20}$ .
+The Cochran's Q test was then used to gauge the stability of the findings, where P<0.05 indicated heterogeneity.
+A random-effects IVW model was employed in cases of heterogeneity; otherwise, a fixed-effects IVW model was the default.
+Furthermore, a leave-one-out analysis was conducted to determine if the observed causality was contingent upon or unduly swayed by an individual SNP.